archetype-org/golem-proposal/README.md

 ## Dojo Tools — Design

 We will also need a set of generators and threads for use in dojo, that mirror the functionality of some of golem's functions.
-Ultimately the high level steps will be the same, although some of the details of the project structure will change, in the scenario where you are using a long-lived fakeship for development rather than a fleet.
+Ultimately the high level steps will be the same, although some of the details of the project structure will change, in the scenario where you are using a long-lived fake-ship for development rather than a fleet.

 ### Segments

-* hoon developer
+* Hoon developer

 ### Stories